 Most people feel like they need to be a professional video editor to make a nice-looking video, but the truth is that you don’t need expensive editing tools or a lot of knowledge to get started.

 Add your audio narration to the timeline when you finish editing your video.
-You can use clip speed and extend frame to sync the audio and video in your project.
+You can use clip speed and extend the frame to sync the audio and video in your project.

 Here are some simple video editing tips to improve your instructional videos: